 With food and some simple habits.
 Food, or our belly and digestion are the key to most diseases in Ayurveda.
 If something is out it starts in the gut so that’s where we go to fix it.

 The foods that are naturally in season in fall are the key to helping you stick to your routines, to get your digestive system working optimally and will help prepare your body for the colder winter days ahead.

 Opposites bring us back into balance.
 When the weather is variable, dry, cool and crisp.
 Add in the opposite in your life.
 Adopt stable routines to keep you focused as the wind blows around you.
 Add moisture to your skin with oil massage.

-Fall foods need to oppose the qualities of fall.
-To help keep us healthy and boost our immune systems we are looking for moist, heavy, dense, warm, smooth and stable on our plates.
+Vata foods for fall need to oppose the qualities of fall.
+To help keep us healthy and boost our immune systems naturally we are looking for moist, heavy, dense, warm, smooth and stable on our plates.

 These are foods that counteract the dry, light, cool, airy nature of fall.
 They keep us grounded.

-In the fall favour warm, cooked foods and add flavour with warming spices.
+In the Vata season of fall, favour warm cooked foods and add flavour with warming spices.
 This helps our digestive system be able to fully extract the nutrients it needs when the temperature is cooler.
 Choose soups and stews that have been cooked together for ease of digestion.

-Fruits – Choose Apples (cooked), Mangoes, Bananas, Pears, Dates, Figs, Raisins.
-As we get further into winter Oranges, Grapefruits, Lemons, Limes and Tangerines.
+Fruits – Choose Apples (cooked), Mangoes, Bananas, Pears, Figs. As we get further into winter Oranges, Grapefruits, Lemons, Limes and Tangerines.

 Legumes – Red Lentils, Mung Beans, Dal, and Kidney Beans.